bradleypick/BC-motor-vehicle-incidents/README.md

 Rscript src/download_data.R "https://catalogue.data.gov.bc.ca/dataset/e87b3585-c195-4ee4-b531-a919262816ce/resource/28076ae1-0db2-48c3-a750-75498fe0357f/download/motor-vehicle-serious-injuries-with-alcohol-and-or-drug-involvement.csv" ./data/injury_drug.csv
 ```
+The `src/merge_data.R` script takes two datasets that share a factor of interest and merges the dataframe.
+It also writes the combined file to the location provided by the user.
 The following three commands each merge two datasets based on causal factor of the incidents:

 ```